 The following websites offer comparison services to help you compare life insurance policies, which often include a funeral cover component:

 There are a lot of red flags to look out for when purchasing funeral insurance, including stepped premiums, losing the policy for missing a payment, and paying more in premiums than the value of the cover.
-While these terms are still the norm, more recently, some funeral insurance companies have released products with more favourable features for consumers.
+While these terms are still more common than not, more recently, some funeral insurance companies have released products with more favourable features for consumers that do away with some of the key risks outline in section 4 above.
 Some of these improved features include:

 Level premiums are calculated based on your age when you take out the funeral insurance policy and increase only at the rate of inflation.
 Compared to “stepped premiums” which can start off lower than level premiums, but can rise to be 2 or 3 times more expensive than the initial premium over time, level premiums provide consumers with a greater understanding of the monthly commitment required to maintain the insurance policy.